-Doom was a port that surprised everyone when it arrived in 2017, but it proved that with the right developer at the helm, The Switch could handle graphically intense games.
-The Doom reboot is excellent and is perfect for those who want to keep hell in their pocket.
-Doom is available on a cart but has become harder to find.
+The 2016 reboot of Doom was a port that surprised everyone when it arrived in 2017, but it proved that with the right developer at the helm, the Nintendo Switch could handle graphically intense games.
+The Doom reboot is excellent and is perfect for those who want to keep hell in their travel bag.
+It's easily one of the best games adults should play on Nintendo Switch.

 Wolfenstein II: The New Colossus is another critically acclaimed shooter that made its way to the Nintendo Switch courtesy of Panic Button.
 Wolf 2 delivers the complete campaign, from start to finish.
 This game is great for Switch owners who enjoy a solid story sandwiched between their carnage.

-The original dinosaur hunter: Turok 2: Seeds of Evil
+Turok 2: Seeds of Evil

 The classic shooter makes its way onto the Nintendo Switch in this remastered version of the excellent N64 classic.

-The Bioshock Collection includes Bioshock, Bioshock 2, and Bioshock infinite, remastered on the Nintendo Switch.
+The Bioshock Collection includes Bioshock, Bioshock 2, and Bioshock Infinite, remastered on the Nintendo Switch.
 An excellent way to experience some of the best first-person shooters ever made.

-Seriously: Serious Sam Collection
+Serious Sam Collection